-The coming of the spirit into one's life is a novelty which cannot be adequately described.
-The power of meditation unfolds the potentialities of our personality and opens ourselves up to the inflow of a new strength which is super individualistic, even supernatural.
+The incoming of the spirit into one's life is a novelty which cannot be adequately described.
+The power of meditation unfolds the potentialities of our personality and opens ourselves up to the inflow of a new strength which is super-individualistic, or we may call it supernatural.

 The feelings that are usually generated in the minds of spiritual seekers, sadhakas, should act as symbols or proclamations of what is actually taking place within.
 It is something like a new sensation that creeps into our veins when we have a hearty meal, a very satisfying lunch.
 We know the difference that it makes when we have the satisfaction of having had a good meal.
 There is a slow opening up of strength, a welling up of energy from within, as it were, to such an extent that often it is possible to find out by merely looking at the face of a person whether he has had his meal or not.
 There is a difference in the expression of the face which does not come deliberately, but spontaneously.